smartbcity/fixers-i2/README.md

 On this realm, it can create/configure:

-- A client with restricted rights (this client will be most likely used by i2-gateway)
+- A client with restricted rights (this client will be most likely used by im-gateway)
 - An admin user that can manage the realm
 - SMTP server
+- Roles used by IM

 **A random password is generated and printed for both client and user admin.**